turingschool/curriculum/source/projects/merchant.markdown

 new `order_item` path and sends in a parameter named `product.id` with the value of the ID for this `product`.

-Reload the index in your browser and you new links should show up.
+Reload the index in your browser and you new link should show up.

 #### Tracking an Order